Meredith Grey

-Meredith Grey M.D., F.A.C.S., (born 1978) is the fictional titular character from the medical drama television series Grey's Anatomy, which airs on the American Broadcasting Company (ABC) in the United States.
+Meredith Grey MD, FACS, (born 1978) is the fictional titular character from the medical drama television series Grey's Anatomy, which airs on the American Broadcasting Company (ABC) in the United States.
 The character was created by series producer Shonda Rhimes and is portrayed by actress Ellen Pompeo.
 Meredith made her first appearance in the pilot episode, "A Hard Day's Night", broadcast on March 27, 2005.
 She also appears in the spin-off series Station 19 as a recurring character.